microbiome/microbiome/vignettes/Stability.md

 abundance distributions with distinct peaks at low and high abundances, and an instable intermediate abundance range.
 Instability at the intermediate abundance range is hence one indicator of bi-stability.
 [Lahti et al. 2014](http://www.nature.com/ncomms/2014/140708/ncomms5344/full/ncomms5344.html) used straightforward correlation analysis to quantify how the distance from the intermediate abundance region (50% quantile) is associated with the observed shifts between consecutive time points.
-This can be calculated with:

 ```r